Contrast-Security-OSS/nginx-contrast-connector/README.md

 After you're set up you should have a Speedracer instance running on the vagrant box.
 The `contrast_security.yaml` should be setup to communicate out to Teamserver instance (for my vagrant, `url: http://10.0.2.2:19980/Contrast` seemed to work).
 To get Teamserver to recognize ModSecurity as a rule, use the `local-modsecurity-rule` branch in Teamserver.

+You'll need to enable the `ModSecurity` rule in teamserver.

+    insert ignore into rasp_protection_rules (uuid, name, category, description, can_block_at_perimeter) values ('mod-security', 'ModSecurity', 'Input Validation', 'A vulnerability identified by the libmodsecurity library and the open source OWASP rule set.', 1);

+    insert ignore into rasp_protection_rules_languages (protection_rules_id, language) values (the_id_from_the_previous_insert, 'RUBY');

 Next, NGINX won't forward POST and PUT request to static resources so you need to have a "real" server to proxy to.
 I've setup a simple sinatra app to receive requests.
 Run `rake sinatra:start` to fire that up.

 When you run `rake` in the project root (i.e. `/vagrant`) it will attempt startup NGINX server with a location `/sinatra` that will proxy to the sinatra server.
 The request body filter in the connector will intercept that request and build a protobuf `RawRequest` instance and make a unix socket connection to speedracer (make sure speedracer is using unix sockets at `socket: /tmp/contrast-service.sock` not the tcp endpoint).
 Speedracer should parse it and send back an exception if an attack is seen.